dphaener/geekwise-rails/final-project/spec.md

 - At least one model with a belongs_to relationship
 - Validations on models
 - Integrate some sort of [pagination](https://github.com/mislav/will_paginate) in your views
-- Well-formed HTML (ERB) views with basic CSS styling (hand-coded please)
+- Well-formed HTML (ERB) views with basic CSS styling

 ### Other Requirements